NeuroML/Documentation/source/Userdocs/Schemas/PyNN.md

-<i>Adaptive exponential integrate and fire neuron according to Brette R and Gerstner W (2005) with exponentially-decaying post-synaptic conductance.</i>
+<i>Adaptive exponential integrate and fire neuron according to Brette R and Gerstner W (2005) with exponentially-decaying post-synaptic conductance .</i>